PalMassimo/learning-background/Terraform/Notes.md

 ## Terraform Cloud
 Terraform Cloud manages terraform runs in a consistent and reliable environment with various features like access controls, private registry for sharing modules, policy controls and others.

 ### Workspace
+Terraform Cloud provides additional features, like cost estimation after a `terraform plan`, store in it the terraform state, see the terraform runs.

 We can set one or more workflows, having as source a version control system like GitHub, GitLab, Bitbucket or Azure DevOps.
 The workflow can run commands like `terraform plan` or `terraform apply`, and the last one can require a manual approve after examining the desired state.

-To run such commands however we need to set workspace variables, like aws access keys.
+We can set two types of variables: the terraform variables and the environment variables.
+One example of environment (or workspace) variables are aws access keys.

+We can have private modules in Terraform Cloud.

+We can set a github repository as source from which we can trigger events

 ### Workspace Sentinels
 We can associate sentinels set policies to workspace.
 A sentinel policy is a rule that checks if resources that are going to be deployed satisfy such constraints.
 Rules depends on which provider the resources belong to.